 The COVID-19 outbreak is a challenge to public health in our hometowns.
 Find information and resources below to help keep your residents safe.
 Click on a focus area below to go directly to that information or browse all the resources.

 Council meetings still need to happen, and still need to be public, but efforts should be made to allow distance between people of two metres where possible.
 If a municipality's council procedure bylaw allows for it, council could hold regular and special council meetings electronically.
+Vaccines are not a requirement at council meetings per the government's current oders, but a municipality may choose to enforce their own, individual vaccine mandate.

 If a muncipality's council procedure bylaw does not address meeting electronically, but council would like to, council can pass a resolution at the beginning of the meeting indicating the reason for, and approval of, the use of electronic means for the meeting.
 If council chooses to meet through electronic means and prohibit the public from attending in person, alternative methods for the public to have access to meetings needs to be considered.
 Options include live streaming, conference calling, or video calling.